I’m showing you how to make this EASY chunky knit pumpkin! It was so simple to make and has a beautiful farmhouse rustic look, the perfect fall decor.

-First, decide if you want a small, medium, or large-sized chinky knit pumpkin.
-This pumpkin measured 9 inches wide by 9 inches tall and I used about 1/2 of the yarn.
+First, decide if you want a taller pumpkin a small pumpkin or a large-sized pumpkin.
+This pumpkin measured 9 inches wide by 9 inches tall and I used about 1/2 of the bulky yarn.

-1 Pumpkin -I would stay away from foam as the hot glue could melt it.
+Faux Pumpkins -I would stay away from the foam pumpkins as the hot glue could melt it.

-Chunky Knit Yarn – I used Yarn Bee Internal Bliss in ivory (found at Hobby Lobby)
+Chunky Knit Yarn – I used Yarn Bee Internal Bliss in ivory, I almost picked the light gray (found at Hobby Lobby)

-Measure the length from the stem of the pumpkin to the bottom of the pumpkin and cut your yarn accordingly.
+Measure the length from the top of the pumpkin to the bottom of the pumpkin, this will let you know the length of yarn that you need and cut accordingly.
 I pre-cut a few strips at a time.